LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2025-11-19-gpu-passthrough-boot.md

 1. Use the latest Linux kernel version you can.
 2. Use hugepages.

 The other big takeaway is that there is still work to be done in this field, mainly surrounding Linux's inability to take advantage of Intel's VT-d hugepage capability.
-Linux is hard-coded to use only 4KiB pages to program the Intel IOMMU when VT-d additionally supports 4KiB and 1GiB.
+Linux appears to be hard-coded to use only 4KiB pages to program the Intel IOMMU when VT-d additionally supports 4KiB and 1GiB.
 Solving this can shave an additional ~30 seconds off of our boot time.
 I'm not sure how feasible it is to solve this specific problem, but it seemed to me like a glaring issue.

 [Jason Gunthorpe](https://www.linkedin.com/in/jason-gunthorpe-5b154394/) et al specifically have been doing incredible work in this domain.
 Jason's talks on IOMMUFD are really interesting and I recommend giving those videos below a watch.

+!!! warning

+    There are almost certainly issues with conclusions I've made, or errors in my reasoning.
+There are only a select few people in the world who _actually_ know what they're talking about regarding IOMMUs, and I'm not one of them!
+If you find anything incorrect in this post, please feel free to leave a comment below.

 ## References